brianvanburken/knowledge-sharing/dry-run/challenge4/README.md

 # Challenge 4

-Our informant got tired of creating zips and corrupting them.
-He got the idea to let you connect to a server he set up.
-He wants you send a message to his server.
+Our informant got tired of creating ZIP files and corrupting them.
+Our informant got the idea from a colleague to let you connect to a server he/she set up.
+You need to connect to this server and send it a message.
-He expects you send a tuple with the atom :secret and ofcourse your process ID to receive an answer back.
-The server is called `challenge4@10.31.1.161`, the cookie is the previous key, and the secret function you can call is `Challenge4.secret()`.
+The message should be a tuple with the first value the atom :secret and second your process ID so the server can answer back.
+The server is called `challenge4@10.31.1.161`, and expects the cookie to be the key from the previous challenge.
+You can send messages to the secret function named `Challenge4.secret()`.